|

 | | Book | | | ✉ Contact | | | +212 600 608 608 |

-a boutique property offers the authentic Marrakech experience: patio, hammam, Moroccan cuisine, intimate welcome (8, 10, 12, 14, 15 rooms).
-A hotel offers standardised services: large pool, room service, parking. the venue is in the medina (historic heart), the hotel is often in the new town or on the outskirts.
-For a first stay, the venue is unbeatable.
+a boutique hotel offers the authentic Marrakech experience: patio, hammam, Moroccan cuisine, intimate welcome (8, 10, 12, 14, 15 rooms).
+A hotel offers standardised services: large pool, room service, parking. the riad is in the medina (historic heart), the hotel is often in the new town or on the outskirts.
+For a first stay, the riad is unbeatable.

 | Criterion | 🏛️ Riad | 🏨 Hotel |